 Condition sory, mental health, and other medical co Please outline what your condition is.
 Difficulties Please outline what difficulties this presents to your academic study.
-Support Please outline support arrangements you would like in place for your study.
-Have you attached the supporting documentary evidence Image: Yes Image: No from a qualified medical practitioner e.g., Doctor of Image: Medicine?
-Image: No
+Support Please outline support arrangements you would like in place for your study. ned the supporting documentary evidence medical practitioner e.g., Doctor of □ Yes D No